-- 8. All withdrawals from the University are initiated in the Office of Records and Registration. - 9.
-Students who are unable to physically obtain a Withdrawal Form from the Office of Records and Registration can send a written request via fax or email requesting a withdrawal for the current term. - 10.
-Once the student has completed the form in the Office of Records and Registration, the student has a 5-day grace period to stop the withdrawal process. - 11.
-An email is sent to the student confirming the start of the withdrawal process.
-This email is copied to a point person in each department/area involved in the withdrawal process. - 12.
-After the 5-day grace period, if the student has not requested to stop the withdrawal process, an email will be sent to the registrar to have classes removed. - 13.
-Housing, Student Accounts, and Financial Aid signs off on the withdrawal once they have reviewed the account. - 14.
-Once every department has signed off on the withdrawal, a mass email with the withdrawal summary will be sent out to: Housing, Registrar, Student Accounts, Financial Aid, Deans, Veterans Affair, Athletics, Band, and Choir.
+- 6. All withdrawals from the University are initiated in the Office of Records and Registration. - 7.
+Students who are unable to physically obtain a Withdrawal Form from the Office of Records and Registration can send a written request via fax or email requesting a withdrawal for the current term. - 8.
+Once the student has completed the form in the Office of Records and Registration, the student has a 5-day grace period to stop the withdrawal process. - 9.
+After the 5-day grace period, if the student has not requested to stop the withdrawal process, the registrar will remove all classes effective that date the withdrawal paperwork was submitted. - 10.
+Housing, Student Accounts, and Financial Aid signs off on the withdrawal once they have reviewed the account.